Ahichchhatra

-A

 Most of the city was half a mile north-east of the modern village, with a large mound, popularly called the fort, two miles west of this.
 Several significant finds of sculpture, in both stone and (especially) terracotta of the early centuries CE, have been made at the site and are now in various museums.
 Excavations have uncovered nine strata, the lowest from before the 3rd century BCE and the latest from the 11th century CE.

-Ashwatthama was the king of Ahichchhatra during Mahabharata time.

 The city appears to have reached its height during the period of the Gupta Empire.
 The region lacks sources of good stone and was a centre for making Indian pottery at various periods, and in the early CE the temples were decorated with unusually large terracotta relief panels and sculptures, many of very high quality.

 Names

 The word Ahi means snake or Naga in Sanskrit.
 Nagas were a group of ancient people who worshiped serpents.
 The word khsetra means region in Sanskrit.
 This implies that Ahi-kshetra was a region of Nagas.

 Vividha Tirtha Kalpa, composed by Jain Acharya Jinaprabha Suri in the 14th century CE, mentions Samkhyāvatǐ as the earlier name of Ahichchhatra and describes two Jain temples dedicated to Parshvanatha in the area.
 Ahikshetra is mentioned as Shankavai Samkhyavati in Vividhatirthakalpa.